langflow-ai/langflow/docs/docs/integrations/discord/get-audio-message.md

 import useBaseUrl from "@docusaurus/useBaseUrl";
 import ZoomableImage from "/src/theme/ZoomableImage.js";

-# DiscordGetImage Component in Langflow
+# Get Audio Message

-Langflow enhances its functionality with custom components like `DiscordGetImage`.
-This component retrieves recent image messages from a specified Discord channel.
+Langflow enhances its functionality with custom components like `DiscordGetAudioMessage`.
+This component retrieves the last audio message from a specified Discord channel.

 ## Component Functionality

 <Admonition type="tip" title="Component Functionality">

-The `DiscordGetImage` component allows you to:
+The `DiscordGetAudioMessage` component allows you to:

-- Retrieve recent image messages from a Discord channel.
+- Retrieve the n-last audio messages from a Discord channel.
 - Integrate Discord seamlessly into your Langflow workflow.

 </Admonition>

 ## Component Usage

-To incorporate the `DiscordGetImage` component into a Langflow flow:
+To incorporate the `DiscordGetAudioMessage` component into a Langflow flow:

-1. **Add the `DiscordGetImage` component** to your flow.
+1. **Add the `DiscordGetAudioMessage` component** to your flow.
 2. **Configure the component** by providing:
    - `Token`: The Discord Application Token (available from the Discord Developers App page).
-   - `ChannelId`: The ID of the channel from which you want to retrieve image messages.
+   - `ChannelId`: The ID of the channel from which you want to retrieve audio messages.
-   - `Limit`: The limit of images you want to retrieve.
+   - `Limit`: The limit of audio messages you want to retrieve, 0 means limitless.
 3. **Connect the component** to other nodes in your flow as needed.
-4. **Initiate the flow** to begin retrieving image messages from a Discord channel.
+4. **Initiate the flow** to begin retrieving audio messages from a Discord channel.

-## Code Block for the `DiscordGetImage` Component
+## Code Block for the `DiscordGetAudioMessage` Component

 ```python
 from typing import Optional, Any